mcleanlipschutz/honeybee-pay/README.md

 - The buyer receives an AI generated message informing them of the detected change of recipient details and that the transaction was blocked.

+- This first demo will test payment authorization and firewall enforcement; ZK privacy will be developed and tested separately.

 ## Current status

 I am currently documenting the design and demo.
 Implementation and testing has not started yet.